 Tax planning with your tax advisor should be undertaken well in advance of 30 June to ensure the resolution can be made with tax effective considerations in mind.

 Primary producers can elect to apply the income tax averaging regime, which acts to smooth out your income and tax payable over a maximum period of five years.
-Your income may spike or drop in one or two years due to such events as price increases, natural disasters or changes in demand.
+Your income may spike or drop in one or two years due to such events as price increases or decreases, natural disasters or changes in demand.

 A farm management deposit (FMD) can be used to shift income from good years to bad years to manage seasonal fluctuations.